go-zen-chu/aictl/README.md

 $ aictl query -l"中文" "Hello"
 你好！请问有什么我可以帮助你的？

-# === TBD ===

 # you can pass text files and ask about the file
-aictl query "Why I got error in this Golang file?" -f error_sample.go,error_sample2.go
+$ aictl query "Why I got error in this Golang file?" -t ./testdata/go_error_sample1.go,./testdata/go_error_sample2.go In your first Golang file, the error arises because the `fmt.Printf` function is called without providing the necessary arguments...

-# you can get your result in any language (default is English)
+# you can get a result in any language (default is English)
-aictl query "Why I got error in this Golang file?" -f error_sample.go -l Japanese aictl query "Why I got error in this Golang file?" -f error_sample.go -l "日本語"
+$ aictl query "Why I got error in this Golang file?" -t ./testdata/go_error_sample1.go -l Japanese
 ```

 ### In CI